Pipeline Build

 Pipelines are designed to fit their operating use and conditions.
 The steel must be certified as meeting industry and federal government quality requirements for toughness and strength.

-In addition to determining a pipeline’s route, the design phase includes strategic placement of valve locations, pumps, compressors stations and storage tanks along the pipeline.
+In addition to determining a pipeline’s route, the design phase includes strategic placement of valve locations, pumps, compressors stations, instrumentation and metering systems, and storage tanks along the pipeline.

 Pipeline designs are carefully reviewed and approved by state and federal regulators, the U.S. Army Corps of Engineers, and U.S. Fish and Wildlife Service.